awsdocs/aws-doc-sdk-examples/ruby/example_code/elasticbeanstalk/README.md

-# Elastic Beanstalk code examples for the SDK for Ruby
+# ElasticBeanstalk code examples for the SDK for Ruby
 ## Overview
 These examples show how to create and manage AWS Elastic Beanstalk environments using the SDK for Ruby.

-Elastic Beanstalk allows you to quickly deploy and manage applications in the AWS Cloud without worrying about the infrastructure that runs those applications.
+ElasticBeanstalk allows you to quickly deploy and manage applications in the AWS Cloud without worrying about the infrastructure that runs those applications.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.